alperozdamar/strict_priority_queueing_qos/README.md

  ```

 ## Project Testing
-For testing the different feature implemented on the project the following filters got activated and the generated result were tested.
+For testing the different features were implemented for filtering in the project.
+The following filters got activated and the generated result were tested in wireshark application.
 Source/Destination IPaddress
 Source/Destnation mask
 Source/Destination port number